 Do you rent your property?
-Are you thinking about hosting on Airbnb?
+Are you thinking about subletting on Airbnb?

 A lot of people want to start Airbnb hosting as a side hustle, but many of them have landlords.
 Your landlord can be an incredible ally or a vicious enemy.
 It all depends on how you approach the situation.
 Is subletting on Airbnb possible for you?